This story has been updated. It was originally published on March 15, 2018.

 Add augmented reality

-To dip a toe into the AR waters, start with Snapchat (for Android and iOS).
+To dip a toe into the AR waters, start with Snapchat (free for Android and iOS).
 Install the photo and video messaging app, open the camera screen, and tap anywhere on the scene.
-Snapchat will immediately display a variety of AR stickers, which you can preview with a tap.
+Snapchat will immediately display a variety of AR stickers, which you can preview with just a tap.
 Then adjust your angle, place the sticker where it fits best, and take a photo or video as normal.

 Digitize paper documents

-While you can always snap photos of documents and keep them in your default photo app’s gallery, a dedicated app will provide extra features like automatic cropping and even text recognition (so you can easily search through your scanned pages).
+While you can always snap photos of documents and keep them in your default photo app’s gallery, a dedicated app will provide extra features such as automatic cropping and even text recognition (so you can easily search through your scanned pages).
 For a full list of apps, check out this guide to paperless apps and gadgets.
 Of the items on the list, we like Google Drive and Dropbox best.

 Look up information